-Westside Free Store Ministries – Updated Hours are: Mondays from 9:30-11:45AM, Thursdays from 3-5:15PM, and Saturdays from 11AM-1:15PM.
+Westside Free Store Ministries – Updated Hours are: Mondays from 9:30-11:30AM, Thursdays from 3-5PM, and Saturdays from 11AM-1:15PM (includes free meals).
 There will be no open shopping.
 Shopping will be for emergency needs only!
 If you have an urgent need please ask to speak to a manager during store hours or call 614-351-5480 to schedule an appointment.
 We will continue to serve a Grab and Go meal as usual.
 Donations are accepted by appointment only.

 Senior Specific Options